tokenspice/tokenspice/README.md

 Controllable agents (structure):
 - What agents: just Pool (incl.
 Strategies and Pool Controllers).
 - The agent's state is stored on blockchain.
-Deployment is not in the scope of TSE right now.
-TSE just sees ABIs.
+Deployment is not in the scope of TokenSPICE right now.
+TokenSPICE just sees ABIs.
 - PoolAgent.py wraps BPool.sol.
 Agent's wallet grabs values from BPool.sol
    - current design (.sol) is at oceanprotocol/contracts
    - new design (.sol) is at branch 'feature/1mm-prototype_alex'